MediciHouse07/Learning_Records/Book_Statistics in a court.md

 2023/02/06

 - it has been shown that a strict adherence to the calculus of probability ensures the avoidance of a dutch book

+# 380/453

+2023/02/08

+- c is cost
+- x is pay per unit
+- y is reim bursement for the parts exceed z
+- i is number of failures
+- prepared a model that can be utilized in tool